 Orientation: A weeklong series of information sessions and visits to Earth Institute research units.

 Spring and Fall Symposia: Two public symposia per year in which both first-year and second-year fellows present their research and participate in discussions with the audience.
 The symposia provided a great opportunity for fellows to engage the Columbia research community as well as the larger public in innovative research in sustainable development.

 Earth Institute Fellows Seminars: A weekly seminar series in which each fellow presents her or his ongoing research.
 Visiting speakers also participate in the seminars.
 Fellows may also coordinate group projects that are designed, discussed and implemented during these times.
 The meetings are informal and designed to foster interdisciplinary and problem-solving discussions among EI Fellows, faculty and researchers.
 Lunch is provided.
 Two second-year EI Fellows coordinate the seminars each year.

-Earth Institute Fellows Retreats and Special Events: Special outings to unique environs in New York City that seek to create a sense of community among the fellows, to connect them to New York, and to provide intellectual stimuli.
+Earth Institute Fellows Retreats and Special Events: Special outings to unique locations in the New York City area that seek to create a sense of community among the Fellows, to connect them to New York, and to provide intellectual stimuli.